Coordinating Effective Accommodations for Deaf Students in College

 Proactive planning is the cornerstone of ensuring accessibility for deaf students.
 It involves exploring accommodation options, establishing comprehensive policies, and building relationships across the campus.

-Understanding the legal frameworks that protect the rights of deaf individuals is crucial.
+Understanding the legal frameworks that protect the rights of deaf people is crucial.
 Equally important is recognizing that deaf students are experts in what works best for them.
 Concepts like ‘effective communication,’ ‘qualified’ providers, ‘subjective experience’ and ‘meaningful access’ are essential to ensuring accessible experiences for deaf students.

 Adopt a Case-by-Case Approach